- Lakes and fish

 Peter and Carol Slobodzian are honored to be your hosts.
 We have raised five beautiful children: Ryan, Crystal, Patrick, Cerrie, and Brigg.
-Two of our children have helped us as we began our first year in 2010.
+Several of our children have helped us since we began our first year in 2010.
 It is our desire to provide a very memorable and pleasant holiday experience to each of our valued guests.

 You can find directions to Quesnel Lake Caribou Lodge on the Directions page.

 At Quesnel Lake Caribou Lodge, you have access to three different lakes: Quesnel, Manigotagan, and Happy Lakes.
 A research biologist completed a study of our water system and reported the pristine nature of the water, teeming with a strong, healthy world-class fishery.
 The lakes are home to edible and Master Angler trophy-sized walleye, northern pike, smallmouth bass, perch, and whitefish.

 The walleye are aggressive in June and in shallow water.
 Smallmouth Bass will be up in the shallows spawning in May/June.
 Northern pike will be in the moving water and rapids.
 Later in the season, fish moved to deeper water.
 In the fall, fish moved back to the shallow areas of Lake.
 Master Angler walleye are caught throughout the fishing season.

 Yes, you can.
 Two pet-friendly cabins are available.
 Please see our pet policy for more information.

 Elevation: 285.82 meters